-The Difference between Calligraphy, Lettering and Type (and why it matters)
+The Difference between Calligraphy, Lettering, and Type

 Is the difference between calligraphy, lettering and type just different ways of saying the same thing?
 You know, I say, “tomayto” and you say, “tomahto” sort of thing?

 Well, no. Turns out, there is a difference.
 And if you dabble in any one of them, it's important to know!